lia192/Tema-LC/README.md

    -converts the logical expression from relaxed syntax to strict syntax -chekcs whether the inserted logical expression is valid -simplifies the logical expression using the Quine-McCluskey algorithm using Petrick's method

+   ResolutionMethod.py:
+     -converts the logical expression from relaxed syntax to strict syntax -chekcs whether the inserted logical expression is valid -converts the logical expression to CNF
+     -checks its satisfiability using the Resolution Method

+    DavisPutnam.py:
+     -converts the logical expression from relaxed syntax to strict syntax -chekcs whether the inserted logical expression is valid -converts the logical expression to CNF
+     -checks its satisfiability using the Resolution Method with David Putnam's optimisation